fjcx/PathwaysVR/README.md

 # PathwaysVR
 ----
-Framework for Pathways 360 VR experience for GearVr and Oculus Rift.
+Framework for Pathways 360 VR experience for Gear VR and Oculus Rift.